At Susie’s Place Child Advocacy Center, we play a critical role in the investigation of child abuse and neglect.

 Who was Susie Austin?

 Susie Austin began her career with the Hendricks County Sheriff’s Department in 1968.
 By 1978, Susie was the first female Merit Deputy in Hendricks County and worked diligently to further her career with the Sheriff’s Department.
 Susie eventually became a Detective and finally a Lieutenant.

 Susie paved the way for women in law enforcement and investigating crimes against children in Hendricks County.

 - As a Detective, Susie specialized in crimes against children and sex crimes.
 She was a constant advocate for the rights of children, families, and victims and strived to protect children while seeking justice.

-Sadly, Susie was stricken with cancer in May, 2002.
-After 32 years of service, Susie was forced to retire from the Hendricks County Sheriff’s Department in December, 2002.
+Sadly, Susie was stricken with cancer in May 2002.
+After 32 years of service, Susie was forced to retire from the Hendricks County Sheriff’s Department in December 2002.
 In February of 2003, the Hendricks County community experienced a great loss in the passing of Susie Austin.
-Susie is survived by her husband, Ronnie Austin, and her daughter, Marisa (Vanek).
+Susie is survived by her daughter, Marisa (Vanek).